 Red behaviours are outside of safe and healthy behaviour.
 They may be excessive, secretive, compulsive, coercive, degrading or threatening and involving significant age, develop- mental or power differences.
 They may pose a concern due to the activity type, frequency, duration or the context in which they occur

 What can you do?

-Red behaviours indicate a need for immediate intervention and action
+Red behaviours indicate a need for immediate intervention and action exposing genitals or masturbating in public distributing naked or sexually evidence of pregnancy

 Red behaviours 9-13